jmarca/node_couch_view_deleter/README.md

 them with the delete flag set.
 If you ask for a huge number of large docs, you can crash your program.
 If in doubt, set limit smaller and see what happens.

+Finally, because it is somewhat nerve wracking to delete items from a database, there is a config parameter called "looplimit" that will limit the total number of delete loops.
+In the above example I've set it to 10, which means I will delete at most 10,000 docs (1,000 docs, 10 times).
+For testing I set looplimit to 1 and limit to 1 to make sure that I'm not breaking anything.

 To run it, you invoke: